Diabetes & Exercise

 friend, or caregiver who will help to motivate and keep the exercise routine

 on track.
 For those taking insulin or other medications that can cause

 low blood sugar, be sure to test blood sugar 30 minutes prior to exercising

 For those who choose not to exercise, consider that inactivity may increase the risks for high blood pressure, heart disease, and stroke.
 There is no need to run a marathon or become a weightlifter to be considered active; just tending the garden or taking a walk with a friend counts as being active and can provide many benefits.

-Contact Homewatch CareGivers® online to speak with a member of our caregiver agency.
+Contact Homewatch CareGivers online to speak with a member of our team.
 We’d be happy to assist you.